bcit-ci/bcit-ci.github.io/README.md

 ## bcit-ci.github.io

-This is a placeholder repository so that we can use github,io for hosting static content for any of the repositories here.
+This is a placeholder repository so that we can use github.io for hosting static content for any of the repositories here.